balisujohn/localpilot/README.md

 Tested on Ubuntu with `node` version v14.20.0 and `npm` version 6.14.17

+### Fast Install
+Go to [`Releases`](https://github.com/balisujohn/localpilot/releases/), then download the latex vsix file and install in from the vscode/vscodium extensions tab.
+Note this is in beta and really unpolished.

+### Local Build
 First clone the repository, then run
 ````
 npm install